Skip to main content

 User Guide

 Turn recurring AI mistakes into automated architecture fitness tests that run in CI/CD on every pull request.
-One mistake, one guardrail, zero recurrence.
+One mistake, one check, zero recurrence.

 AI coding assistants (Claude, Copilot, Cursor, etc.) are powerful but they don't know your architecture.
 They'll import a banned library, use a retired auth pattern, or skip your team's error-handling convention — and do it again next time, because they have no memory of the correction.

-AI Guardrails close that loop.
+Checks close that loop.
 When you spot an AI mistake, you describe it in SystemDox.
-The platform analyses the issue, generates a structured guardrail entry, and produces an executable architecture fitness test — a shell script that detects the bad pattern in code.
+The platform analyses the issue, generates a structured check entry, and produces an executable architecture fitness test — a shell script that detects the bad pattern in code.
 Publish that test to your CI/CD pipeline, and the mistake is blocked on every future pull request, across every repository that runs the shared test suite.

 End-to-End Flow